Change

 Information Security Management System

-In fiscal 2019, the Group built a three-stage auditing framework for information security consisting of three types of audits by its own organizations, Business areas, and corporate divisions from different auditors to strengthen checks (“C”) in the PDCA cycle.
-Each organization (IHI divisions and affiliated companies) conducts its own internal audit, the corporate division executes documentation audits, and each Business area, as the responsible division, implements on-site audits.
-From fiscal 2021 onwards, each Business area has conducted audits of information security measures at all of the Business Units and affiliated companies under its supervision and has worked to improve any issues discovered.
+In fiscal 2019, the Group built a three-stage auditing framework for information security consisting of three types of audits by its own organizations, corporate divisions, and Internal Audit Division from different auditors to strengthen checks (“C”) in the PDCA cycle.
+Each organization (IHI divisions and affiliated companies) conducts its own internal audit, the corporate division executes documentation audits and on-site audits, and Internal Audit Division implements audits.

 Divisions and affiliated companies involved in highly sensitive national projects in the IHI Group must undergo annual reviews by an external specialized agency to renew the ISO 27001 international information security certification for maintaining a high level of security.